GDPR: Reduce your risk, protect your customers

-Encryption is an obvious step, and it is part of GDPR, so under the Regulation, you must convert your data into a coded, difficult-to-unlock format that maintains authentication, integrity and non-repudiation.
+Encryption is part of GDPR, so under the Regulation, you must convert your data into a coded, difficult-to-unlock format that maintains authentication, integrity and non-repudiation.
 But you also need to implement data minimization and de-identification.

 In simple terms, data minimization means that you don’t ask for or keep more than you need, while de-identification temporarily removes links between the data points and the individuals they describe.

 With so much personal data available, it may be tempting to collect and cross-reference new information to learn more about your customers.
 But consumers don’t like it, and are increasingly suspicious of sharing their details.
 So while a next-of-kin’s name and phone number on a financial services account could help verify family if the account holder dies, asking for the relative’s workplace data may be going too far.
 And you’re definitely crossing the line if you use any of the data for a purpose that the customer hasn’t agreed to.

 The GDPR explicitly states that you need to limit the amount of data you collect, as well as the way you use it.
 It also says that you can only use the data for its specified, lawful purpose, and stresses the importance of having a plan to destroy the information once the agreed-upon use is finished.

 And frankly, less data means you have less to steal.